slimkrazy/python-google-places/README.rst

         This property will raise a googleplaces.GooglePlacesAttributeError if it is referenced prior to get_details()

+      photos
+        returns a list of available googleplaces.Photo objects.

       formatted_address
         Returns a string containing the human-readable address of this place.
 Often this address is equivalent to the "postal address".